fbosch/vscode-battery-indicator/README.md

 ![screenshot](https://github.com/fBosch/vscode-battery-indicator/blob/master/screenshot.png?raw=true)

-This package intended for use with the [Visual Studio Code](https://code.visualstudio.com/) editor and it displays battery status of your current devices, which includes: power percentage, charging status and a visual indication bar.
+This package intended for use with the [Visual Studio Code](https://code.visualstudio.com/) editor and it displays battery status of your current device, which includes: power percentage, charging status and a visual indication bar.

 > Works for Linux, OS X and Windows.